CLAM-community/CLAM-community.github.io/docs/index.md

     yourself, message in the `sandbox` channel to test out the messaging syntax, or read the ["Getting Started" documentation](https://zulip.com/help/getting-started-with-zulip).

-Zulip is an online platform that we use for the COMMUNITY_NAME.
+Zulip is an online platform that we use for the CLAM Community.
 It is similar to Slack or Discord, but has the following benefits:

 - **Rich messaging syntax**: Messaging on Zulip has support for LaTeX, code blocks, polls, and more.
 - **Feature rich**: Zulip provides many integrations with other services, allowing us to easily set up video conferencing or integrate with 3rd party platforms like GitHub